Who We Are

 Dr Simao is a Mozambican politician.
 Simão joined the FRELIMO government in 1982 as the Director of Health in Zambezia.
 In 1986, he became the Minister of Health until 1994 when he became the Minister of Foreign Affairs and Cooperation of Mozambique under Joaquim Chissano.
 He remained in that position until February 2005.
 He has been appointed as the EDCTP High Representative South with special focus on Africa and is the Chairman of Focus Africa.
 He is currently the Executive Director of the Joaquim Chissano Foundation and is also the Chairman of the SADC Mediation Reference Group, and Chairman of the steering committee of the Business Environment Support Fund in Mozambique, a development initiative funded under Denmark’s development cooperation activities.

-Tracey is a South African social entrepreneur and CEO of the Enterprise Room which is committed to economic growth in South Africa through entrepreneurship, and building sustainable and profitable businesses, focusing on the success of small black owned businesses.
+Tracey is a South African social entrepreneur and CEO at the Oppenheimer Memorial Trust.
+She was previously CEO of the Enterprise Room which is committed to economic growth in South Africa through entrepreneurship, and building sustainable and profitable businesses, focusing on the success of small black owned businesses.
 Tracey was the CEO for the Branson Center for Entrepreneurship.
 Tracey was also a founding member and CEO of the Starfish Greathearts Foundation, South Africa.
 Under her leadership, Starfish supported 22,000 orphaned and vulnerable children across South Africa.
 Prior to Starfish Tracey worked for Deutsche Bank London as an Investor Relations Specialist.
 In 2004, Tracey was selected as a “Real Hero” to carry the Olympic Torch for South Africa.
 Other achievements include: attending the G8 Summit in 2005 giving voice to the plight of orphaned and vulnerable children, being chosen as a Cosmopolitan Awesome Woman for 2006 and an Archbishop Tutu Fellow in 2008.
 Tearfund, a global development organization, has selected Tracey as an Inspired Individual.
 Tracey is the former Executive Director of the African Leadership Institute and the Arch Bishop Desmond Tutu Fellows.
 As a consultant, she is working with young leaders from all sectors of the economy and from all over the continent to express their views on key African issues, and to create a vehicle through which their views and “agenda’s for change” can be heard and acted upon.